 Milkweed family (Asclepiadaceae)

-Range & Habitat: Whorled Milkweed occurs throughout most of Illinois, except for a few southern counties (see Distribution Map).
-It is occasional to locally common.
-Habitats include dry areas of black soil prairies, sand prairies, gravel prairies, hill prairies, openings in rocky upland forests, sandy savannas, limestone glades, rocky bluffs along major rivers, pastures and abandoned fields, and grassy slopes along highways.
-Occasionally, it is found on moist gravelly banks along rivers.
+Range & Habitat: The native Whorled Milkweed occurs occasionally throughout most of Illinois, except for a few southern counties (see Distribution Map), where it is rare or absent.
+Habitats include upland prairies, sand prairies, gravel prairies, hill prairies, openings in rocky upland forests, sandy savannas, limestone glades, rocky bluffs along major rivers, bluegrass meadows, pastures and abandoned fields, grassy slopes along highways, and waste areas.
+Whorled Milkweed is a pioneer species that prefers open disturbed areas.

 Photographic Location: Photographs were taken at the webmaster's wildflower garden in Urbana, Illinois, and a bluegrass meadow near Parkland College in Champaign, Illinois.